Korean, Edit

 Figure 3.
 ChIP-seq process

 Application 1.
-ChIP-chip
+ChIP-chip: HTS version of ChIP-chip is ChIP-seq.

 Application 2.
 ChIP-PET